Forget the Guesswork

 The most common size fertilizer bags are 5000 and 15000 - there are others. in the example above, 34,020 divided by 5000 sq. ft. per bag equals 6.8 or roughly 7 bags of fertilizer.
 Or, 2 bags of 15000 and one bag of 5000 sq. foot coverage.

+Knowing when to feed your lawn is essential.
 Your feeding schedule depends on the type of grass you have.
 In general, feeding is done when your lawn is actively growing.
 It takes commitment - a regular fertilizing schedule is required if you want a great-looking lawn year after year.

 Fertilizing Cool-Season Grasses